ickshonpe/bevy_despawn_with/README.md

     // entities with MenuUiMarker are already despawned.
 }

-// so you can replace the system in the menu screen example with:

-fn despawn_all<C: Component>(
+// so the despawn_all system in the menu screen example becomes: fn despawn_all<C: Component>(
     mut commands: Commands,
 ) {